Health News Review

-The South Dakota resident who sent me this clip wrote, simply, “Just…wow.”
+The South Dakota resident who sent me the following video clip wrote, simply, “Just…wow.”

 Keloland News Healthbeat reporter Kelli Grant is taking you to an appointment every man over 50 should schedule with their doctor.